-Not every dog gets equally dirty.
-For instance, do you take him out for regular walks along muddy paths or does love nothing better than rolling around in the dirt?
-If he seems to be a dirt magnet then you will want to bath him more regularly than you would with a pooch who never seems to get dirty.
+Not every cockapoo gets equally dirty.
+For instance, do you take him for regular walks along muddy paths, or do they love nothing better than rolling around in the dirt?
+If your cockapoo seems like a dirt magnet, you will want to bathe him more regularly than you would with a cockapoo who never seems to get dirty.

-Some dogs will also get an unpleasant smell on their coats quicker than others no matter what they do.
-Unlike their feline friends, dogs can’t clean their own coats fully when they get dirty.
+Some dogs will also get an unpleasant smell on their coats quicker than others, no matter what they do.
+Unlike their feline friends, cockapoos can’t clean their coats thoroughly when they get dirty.

-There are no specific health reasons for bathing him when he gets dirty – unless you think that he has been rolling around in something toxic or otherwise unhealthy.
+There are no specific health reasons for bathing them when they get dirty – unless you think they have been rolling around in something toxic or unhealthy.
 However, getting him all lovely and clean will make it far more enjoyable to be around your Cockapoo and to hug him.

 Where you live can also make a difference.
-Is it a natural, country setting where he gets out and about or is it a built-up, urban neighbourhood.
+Is it a natural country setting where they get out and about, or is it a built-up, urban neighbourhood?

-If your dogs getting the car too dirty, then we would recommend having a look at this PortaShower which can be put in the boot of the car to give your dog a rinse down before they get into the car.
+If your cockapoos are getting too dirty, we recommend looking at this PortaShower which can be put in the car’s boot to give your dog a rinse down before they get into the car.

-How Much Does He Enjoy It (or Hate It)?
+How Much Does Your Cockapoo Enjoy It (or Hate It)?

-As mentioned earlier, some dogs hate bathing, while others don’t mind it.
-Others might even love it if you make an effort to get them used to it and make it as enjoyable as possible.
+As mentioned earlier, some Cockapoos hate bathing, while others don’t mind it.
+Others might even love it if you try to get them used to it and make it as enjoyable as possible.

-Therefore, you will want to take his preference into account.
-If bathing seems like a form of torture to him then there is no need to put him through this anguish any more than is strictly necessary.
+Therefore, you will want your dogs preference into account.
+If bathing seems like torture, then there is no need to put him through this anguish more than is strictly necessary.

-On the other hand, if he loves getting into the water and washing away the dirt then you can keep him happy by getting a lovely bath ready far more frequently.
-If he is still a puppy then bathing him frequently is going to get him used to it and enjoying it sooner or later.
+On the other hand, if your cockapoo loves getting into the water and washing away the dirt, you can keep him happy by getting a lovely bath ready far more frequently.
+If they are still a puppy, bathing him frequently will get them used to it and enjoy it sooner or later.

 As mentioned earlier, some dogs love bathing in the river or sea but not at home.
-In this case, perhaps you could find a way of simply doing it in the way that he most enjoys.
-Just take his shampoo and towel out with you and try to make sure that he doesn’t get dirty again while drying out.
+In this case, perhaps you could find a way of simply doing it the way they most enjoy.
+Take their shampoo and towel out with you and ensure your cockapoo doesn’t get dirty again while drying out.

-Of course, if he goes swimming in dirty water or doesn’t dry out well then this can cause his coat to get smellier rather than cleaner and fresher.
+Of course, if they go swimming in dirty water or doesn’t dry out well, then this can cause their coat to get smellier rather than cleaner and fresher.

-The main reason people tend to avoid bathing their Cockapoo regularly is that they worry about drying out his skin by doing this.
-This is a valid concern but there are also some points to bear in mind.
+People tend to avoid bathing their Cockapoo regularly because they worry about drying out their skin by doing this.
+This is a valid concern, but there are also some points to bear in mind.

-For a start, if you use a type of shampoo that doesn’t have any soap or detergents in it then you can really bath him as often as you (and he) want to.
-By letting his coat to dry out naturally then you will help to lower the risk of his skin getting dry and irritated.
-If however, you want to use a nice dog towel, there is one here that we recommend.
+For a start, if you use a type of shampoo that doesn’t have soap or detergents, you can bathe him as often as you (and he) want to.
+Letting their coat dry out naturally will help lower the risk of their skin getting dry and irritated.
+If, however, you want to use a nice dog towel, there is one here that we recommend.

-The type of coat that a dog has greatly affects how often you need to wash him in order to keep him looking great.
-Cockapoos tend to have curls, although how curly he is will depend upon the exact mixture of Cocker Spaniel and Poodle blood coursing through his veins.
+How often should you bathe a cockapoo – this depends on the type of coat your cockapoo has, as it will dramatically affect how often you need to wash him to keep him looking great.
+Cockapoos tend to have curls, although how curly they are will depend upon the exact mixture of Cocker Spaniel and Poodle blood coursing through their veins.

-Curly hair like this tends to matt easily after the adult hair has grown in at 8 months or so of age.
-Generally speaking, if you bath him once every month or two then he will carry on looking fantastic and his coat will be lovely and shiny.
+Curly hair tends to matt easily after the adult hair has grown at eight months.
+Generally speaking, if you bathe them once every month or two, they will look fantastic, and their coat will be lovely and shiny.